This article looks at managing services on Linux servers. We will focus on the command line, and on the systemctl

 # systemctl list-units --type=service | head -3 atd.service loaded active running Job spooling tools auditd.service loaded active running Security Auditing Service avahi-daemon.service loaded active running Avahi mDNS/DNS-SD Stack

-The list will be very long, which is why we limited the output to just the first three lines.
+The list will be very long, which is why I limited the output to just the first three lines.
 What we want to focus on here is what the list tells us.
 The output shows five columms:

 option: